-- 1. En 99 ab and one term of En 114. - 2.
+- 1. En 99 ab. - 2.
 81 additional units of English courses numbered 99 and above.
-Up to nine units of Hum/En 5 or Hum/En 6 and/or up to nine units of En 98 may be substituted for up to 18 of these units.
-Students may also substitute courses in foreign literature (in the original or in translation) and/or, with authorization of the adviser, related humanities courses numbered above 99, for up to 18 units of English courses. - 3.
+27 of these units must include one course in British literature, one course in American literature, and one course in literature before 1850 (En 114, 116, 122, 125, 129).
+Courses cannot be counted twice in meeting these distribution requirements.
+Up to nine units of Hum/En 5 or Hum/En 6 and/or up to nine units of En 98 may be substituted for up to 18 of the remaining 54 English units.
+Students may also substitute courses in foreign literature (in the original or in translation) and/or, with authorization of the adviser, related humanities courses numbered above 99, for up to 18 of the remaining 54 English units. - 3.
 54 additional units of science, mathematics, and engineering courses.
-This requirement cannot be satisfied by courses listed as satisfying the introductory laboratory requirement or by a course with a number less than 10. - 4.
-Passing grades must be earned in a total of 486 units, including the courses listed above.
+This requirement cannot be satisfied by courses listed as satisfying the introductory laboratory requirement or by a course with a number less than 10.

+4. Passing grades must be earned in a total of 486 units, including the courses listed above.